godotengine/godot-contributing-docs/documentation/guidelines/content_guidelines.rst

 programming in the getting started guide, or a website that teaches math theory in the math section.

+Finally it's also important to know what *not* to document; there are a some cases where things should be left out of the documentation to avoid causing problems.
+Some behaviors or details of how some part of the engine works might be unintentional, unknown to the maintainers, or be an implementation detail rather than part of the real goal of that feature.
+This means that these details might change when bugs are fixed or new features are added, as they are not part of the intended behavior or goal of the feature; so documenting them would risk making people rely on things that might change in the future if maintainers are not aware that this has been documented.

+Anything that is documented is also generally considered part of the official API, meaning that changing it could be considered breaking compatibility, this risks limiting what changes can be done even when necessary.

 Limiting cognitive load
 ~~~~~~~~~~~~~~~~~~~~~~~